PapenfussLab/gridss/Readme.md

 ## Memory usage

-It is recommended to run GRIDSS with max heap memory of 8GB + 2GB per worker thread.
+It is recommended to run GRIDSS with max heap memory (-Xmx) of 8GB for single-threaded operation (WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for heavily multi-threaded server operation.
+Note that due to Java's use of [Compressed Oops](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/performance-enhancements-7.html#compressedOop), specifying a max heap size of between 32-48GB effectively reduces the memory available to GRIDSS is strongly discouraged.

-For example, with 4 worker threads, it is recommended to run GRIDSS with is -Xmx16g.
-Note that if a BED blacklist file excluding problematic centromeric and telomeric sequences is not used, additional memory is recommended.
+When processing input files containing multiple (non-split) alignment locations for each read (multi-mapping alignment), GRIDSS must perform the additional steps of unqiely assigning reads to assembies, and reads to variant calls.
+As this cannot be done in a streaming manner, GRIDSS caches this information in a large off-heap lookup table.
+This lookup uses a large amount of memory in addition to the 32GB heap.
+For human 50x WGS with up to 100 alignment locations per read (thus resulting in a 5TB input BAM file), approximately 300GB of memory is required for this lookup.
+This additional memory only required if the aligner reports multiple alignment locations per read (eg mrFast alignment, or the bowtie2 -k and -a options).

 ## GRIDSS tools